Alexios Strategopoulos: Early career

 Alexios Strategopoulos first appears in the chronicles in 1252–53, during the reign of John III Doukas Vatatzes, when he led a detachment of the army sent to plunder the areas of Nicaea's Greek rival, the Despotate of Epirus, around Lake Ostrovo.
 In 1254, he was based at Serres in Macedonia, and in the next year he participated, along with megas primmikerios Constantine Tornikes, in a campaign against the fortress of Tzepaina in the western Rhodope Mountains.
 The campaign failed with heavy losses.
 The contemporary historian George Akropolites puts the blame on the bad generalship shown by the two commanders, who failed to reconnoitre properly the Bulgarian forces opposing them.
 As a result, their army broke and fled leaving behind their equipment and horses "to the Bulgarian shepherds and swineherds".
 This failure enraged the Nicaean emperor Theodore II Laskaris, who removed both from their offices.
-In addition, probably because of Strategopoulos' close connection to the aristocratic faction around Michael Palaiologos, his son Constantine was blinded for lèse-majesté, and Strategopoulos himself was imprisoned some time later.
+In addition, probably because of Strategopoulos's close connection to the aristocratic faction around Michael Palaiologos, his son Constantine was blinded for lèse-majesté, and Strategopoulos himself was imprisoned some time later.

 Strategopoulos was probably released from prison immediately after the death of Theodore II Laskaris in August 1258.
-Along with the other heads of the aristocratic families, he was a prominent supporter of Michael Palaiologos' successful coup against George Mouzalon on 25 August, resulting in Palaiologos' assumption of the regency for Theodore II's under-age son, John IV Laskaris.
+Along with the other heads of the aristocratic families, he was a prominent supporter of Michael Palaiologos's successful coup against George Mouzalon on 25 August, resulting in Palaiologos's assumption of the regency for Theodore II's under-age son, John IV Laskaris.
 In the same year he accompanied the army that was sent, under Michael's brother, the megas domestikos John Palaiologos, to confront the Epirote designs on Macedonia.
 When Michael Palaiologos was proclaimed emperor in early 1259, John Palaiologos was promoted to sebastokrator, and Strategopoulos succeeded him as megas domestikos.
 In 1259 he participated in the campaign that led to the decisive victory over an Epirote–Sicilian–Achaean alliance at the Battle of Pelagonia, where, along with Nikephoros Rimpsas, he took captive the 400-strong detachment of German knights sent by King Manfred of Sicily to aid the Epirotes.

 After the Nicaean victory, John Palaiologos invaded Thessaly, while Alexios Strategopoulos and John Raoul Petraliphas were tasked with reducing Epirus proper.
 Strategopoulos and Petraliphas crossed the Pindus Mountains, bypassed Ioannina, which they left under siege, and captured the Epirote capital, Arta, forcing the Despot Michael II to flee to the island of Cephalonia.
 At Arta they found and released many Nicaean prisoners, including the historian George Akropolites.
 For this success, Strategopoulos was raised to the rank of Caesar.
 In the next year, however, the Nicaean successes were largely undone: Despot Michael with his sons and an Italian mercenary army landed at Arta, and the Epirote population rallied to his cause.
-The Epirote army clashed with Strategopoulos' forces at the Trikorfon pass near Nafpaktos; the Nicaean army was routed, and Strategopoulos himself captured.
+The Epirote army clashed with Strategopoulos's forces at the Trikorfon pass near Nafpaktos; the Nicaean army was routed, and Strategopoulos himself captured.